Opera tenor Licitra in hospital after accident

-MILAN (Reuters Life!) - Leading Italian opera tenor Salvatore Licitra, seen as an artistic heir to the late Luciano Pavarotti, is in serious condition with head injuries suffered in a Sicilian scooter accident, his publicist said Monday.
+MILAN Leading Italian opera tenor Salvatore Licitra, seen as an artistic heir to the late Luciano Pavarotti, is in serious condition with head injuries suffered in a Sicilian scooter accident, his publicist said on Monday.

 Licitra lost control of his scooter while out late on Saturday near the city of Ragusa, fell and struck his head, publicist Peter Dingens said.
 He was not wearing a helmet.